Posted Aug. 25, 2014

 “I look forward to drawing upon my experiences and relationships in both the agricultural and environmental communities to help make significant improvements in Iowa’s water quality.”

 One of McMahon’s first responsibilities will be to hire additional IAWA staff including a program-project manager and communications manager.
 In addition to increasing awareness of the nutrient strategy and increasing the adoption rate of conservation practices, the team will:

-• Enhance understanding by the public and key decision makers about the needed flexibility in addressing nonpoint nutrient sources impacting water quality; The Iowa Nutrient Reduction Strategy approved last year is a science-based initiative to reduce nitrate and phosphorous loads in Iowa waterways from point and nonpoint sources by 45 percent.
+• Enhance understanding by the public and key decision makers about the needed flexibility in addressing nonpoint nutrient sources impacting water quality;

 • Support Iowa State University and other committed partners in developing environmental performance metrics and measurements supported by credible data; and